-The tier definitions are transposed to the service territory.
-In addition, a distinction is made as to whether the network is a transport network or a distribution network.
-A transport network is usually a long and superordinate pipeline that carries the water from one point (origin) to a transfer structure.
-It should be noted here that these can also be so-called gravity flow lines.
+The tier definitions are applied to the served area.
+Additionally, a distinction is made between whether it is a transmission or distribution network.
+A transmission network typically consists of long, high-level pipelines that transport water from one point (source) to a transfer structure.
+It is important to note that these may also be so-called gravity-fed pipelines.

 TierGroup |